<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 According to TrainingIndustry.com:

 People gravitate to something they expect to be fun.
-Sitting and listening to someone read a story is far more interesting to the average second-grader than sitting by themselves and filling in a worksheet.
+Sitting and listening to someone read a story is far more attractive to the average second-grader than sitting by themselves and filling in a worksheet.
 Being asked to earn five gold coins by working out the answers to five introductory questions about themselves is often a better alternative to new students than sitting through a two-hour lecture followed by an intimidating test.

 This phenomenon has been documented already.
 Deloitte saw a 50 percent reduction in the time requirements for training and has also experienced much better retention than before their training was reorganized.”